d-uzlov/k8s-homelab/ingress/cert-manager/duckdns/readme.md

 # Check duckdns TXT manually

-Don't forget to update token in the url in the command below.
+Don't forget to update token in the URL in the command below.

 ```bash
 # update TXT record